 enrollment in EOPS.

 EOPS students are required to enroll in 12 or more units each semester and must consult with your EOPS counselor before you add/drop units.
-Unit enrollment exeptions are available for CARE and DSPS students.
+Unit enrollment exceptions are available for DSPS students.

 EOPS students are required to make academic progress toward achieving an educational goal by completing a minimum of 12 units each semester with a minimum grade point average of 2.00 in order to graduate from City College, transfer to a four year college/university, or be awarded a Certificate.